 By the fall of 1964, Kodak and its subcontractors had progressed to where engineering specifications of the overall design had been released, preliminary design reviews held, some engineering drawings released, and some critical long-lead-time components ordered.
-Payload development, however, was behind schedule.
+Payload development, however, was behind schedule.65

 The major problem at Kodak was the manufacture and mounting of the two large mirrors of GAMBIT-3 optics.
-The primary mirror mounting of the was more structure and the stereo mirror the structure of the stereo mirror th
+The primary mirror (aspherical figure) was 44-inches in diameter and the stereo mirror (flat) was a 58-inch by 46-inch ellipse.
 These optics were larger than those of many terrestrial telescopes, but were required to be much lighter, with optical figure accuracy at least as demanding.
 Kodak experienced several failures caused by collapsed and fractured substrates of the mirror blanks.
 In addition, the figuring and polishing processes in the development phase were requiring much more time (to get the desired accuracy) than had been expected.
 Kodak had originally estimated that each of the two mirrors would require about 800 hours of grinding, polishing, testing, and coating from raw blank to finished product.
 The manufacturing time for the early mirrors ran as high as 3,000 hours per mirror, although this number was substantially reduced in later production.
 These difficulties led both the government and Kodak to continue alternative material and processing method developments, as mentioned earlier.

 During the last quarter of 1964, Kodak remained behind schedule, while all other parts of the program were on, or ahead of, schedule.
 To the GAMBIT-3 managers at SAFSP, this was a tolerable situation; they had expected more problems during the critical first year of the program.
 They were pleased that most of GAMBIT-3's technical problems had been identified and resolved, the only exception being the optics.
-At the end of 1964, the GAMBIT Program Office was able to return nearly Decempendent in uncommitted funds to NRO budgeteers.
+At the end of 1964, the GAMBIT Program Office was able to return nearly \$1.25 million in uncommitted funds to NRO budgeteers.